 - Tafelspitz: a boiled beef dish and a favourite of Emperor Franz Joseph

-- Knödel: various dumpling-like items you find in your soup or as a side with hearty meat dishes
+- Knödel: various dumpling-like items you find in your soup, as a side with hearty meat dishes, or in a sweet version on the dessert menu

 - The ubiquitous sausages: sold at booths around the town and at any sporting event.
-The queen of the sausages is the Käsekrainer
+And the queen of the sausages is the Käsekrainer

-(The Viennese have invented a whole new vocabulary to go with sausage eating.
-A word of warning, though: the words involve rather graphic metaphors for these staples of the local diet.)
+The Viennese have invented a whole new vocabulary to go with sausage eating.
+The words involve rather graphic metaphors for these staples of local life, and most never actually get used at all (other than to entertain visitors).

-For more suggestions, try my guide to Viennese main courses, which covers such wonders as Krautfleckerln and Zwiebelrostbraten.
-And, if we’re talking breakfast, then you need to know about Austrian bread.
+Try my guide to Viennese main courses for more dish suggestions.
+It covers such wonders as Krautfleckerln, Eierschwammerl and Zwiebelrostbraten.
+And, if we’re talking breakfast, then you also need to know about Austrian bread.

 Finally, if (like me) meat’s not your thing, here some tips on vegetarian Vienna.